Core Module Information

 Upon completion of this module you will be able to

-LO1: Critically compare different theories and analytical frameworks about the policies and regulation of digital transformation.
+LO1: Critically compare different theories and analytical frameworks concerning the policies and regulation of digital transformation.

 LO2: Analyse how policies and regulations affect digital transformation in both the Global South and the Global North.